-- The Nursery always meets the Ofsted requirements for the number of children and staff at each session. - We ensure all staff, Trustees, and any volunteers who might have access to the children, have been checked for criminal records by an enhanced disclosure from the Disclosure and Barring Service (DBS, formerly CRB). - Adults do not supervise children on their own. - All children are supervised by adults at all times. - Whenever children are on the premises at least two adults must be present unless the children are with a parent or guardian.
+- The Nursery always meets the Ofsted requirements for the number of children and staff at each session. - We ensure all staff, Trustees, members of the Management Committee and any volunteers who might have access to the children, have been checked for criminal records by an enhanced disclosure from the Disclosure and Barring Service (DBS, formerly CRB). - Adults do not normally supervise children on their own. - All children are supervised by adults at all times. - Whenever children are on the premises at least two adults must be present unless the children are with a parent or guardian.